 Meet our lion siblings!

-Lily, Malkia and Leo were all born on September 21, 2007, and joined the Lake Superior Zoo family when they were just cubs.
+Lily and Malkia were all born on September 21, 2007, and joined the Lake Superior Zoo family when they were just cubs.

 Where do they live?
 Eastern & Southern Africa, excluding the Congo Rainforest